rsachdeva/illuminatingdeposits-gcp-trigger/README.md

 #### Testing gcf_interestcal locally:
 `make local-successful-send-event-to-cloud-event-function`
 This only triggers the function locally and does not copy the file to cloud storage.
-You can send san event to CloudEvent function locally with already existing file in cloud storage
+Here this sends Cloud Storage event to a CloudEvent function running at localhost:8080 using curl request.

 **---------------------------**